jcraigk/phishin/README.md

 make up
 ```

 8. This project uses [React on Rails](https://github.com/shakacode/react_on_rails).
-Spin up the React development environment like this:
+Spin up the development environment by using `overmind` or `foreman` to run `Procfile.dev`.
+Alternatively, you can manually run these commands in separate terminals:

 ```bash
 bin/shakapacker-dev-server